cerium-lang/cerium/README.md

 ## What did you currently achieve and what do you look for?

 - Semantics
-    - [ ] Add support for Function Declarations
+    - [x] Add support for Function Declarations
-        - [ ] Local Function Declarations
-        - [x] Global Function Declarations
     - [x] Add support for Function Calls
     - [x] Add support for Function Parameters Access
     - [ ] Add support for Variable Declarations